FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Datasets and experiments

-The proposed network integrates medical image data, variational convexity MS model and algorithm (FAS scheme), and implements them through convolution-based deep learning, so it may be possible to design specialized modules that automatically satisfy some of the physical invariants for better accuracy and robustness.
-Qualitative and quantitative experimental results demonstrate the effectiveness and superiority of our method.
-It can not only correctly locate the position of the myocardium, but also segment the myocardium and blood pool in the complex marginal region.
-Moreover, the integrity and continuity of our method in the object are well preserved.
-Overall, it performs better than the existing state-of-the-art methods in 3D medical image segmentation.
+The proposed network integrates medical image data and the variational convexity MS model and algorithm (FAS scheme), and~implements them through convolution-based deep learning, so it may be possible to design specialized modules that automatically satisfy some of the physical invariants for better accuracy and robustness.
+Qualitative and quantitative experimental results demonstrated the effectiveness and superiority of our method.
+It can not only correctly locate the position of the myocardium, but~also segment the myocardium and blood pool in the complex marginal region.
+Moreover, the~integrity and continuity of our method in the object were well preserved.
+Overall, it performed better than the existing state-of-the-art methods in 3D medical image segmentation.